philc/book-notes/business/zero to one - peter thiel.md

 * The main pitch element to your 20th hire should be: the team.
 * "Be the Google of 1999, not the Google of 2014" when pitching candidates.
 * "Internal peace is what enables a startup to survive at all."
-  * Internal conflict is like an autoimmune disease. he says defining clear roles where every person was uniquely responsible for one thing reduced conflict.
+  * Internal conflict is like an autoimmune disease.
+He says defining clear roles where every person was uniquely responsible for one thing reduced conflict.
 * "You don't need to worry if your company doesn't make sense to conventional professionals.
 Better to be called a cult -- or even a mafia."